Climate-based sweet corn planting guide for Cochrane, Alberta

 Main risk: Delays in planting or slower sweet corn varieties can quickly push maturity past fall frost.

-How Frost Affects Sweet Corn in Cochrane
+How Frost Affects Planting Dates for Sweet Corn in Cochrane

 Cochrane usually has about 120 frost-free days, with a typical last spring frost around May 21 and a typical first fall frost around September 18.